ember-learn/ember-blog/source/2019-04-05-the-ember-times-issue-92.md

 ## [`{{fn}}` Helper RFC 🎉](https://github.com/emberjs/rfcs/pull/470)

-Also, checkout the `{{fn}}` Helper RFC opened by (@rtablada)[https://github.com/rtablada] that introduces clear argument passing for functions in templates.
+Check out the `{{fn}}` Helper RFC opened by [@rtablada](https://github.com/rtablada) that introduces clear argument passing for functions in templates.

 The `{{fn}}` RFC should solve for some of the complexity and confusion around the current action helper.
-The new `{{fn}}` helper will take in a function and set of arguments that are partially applied to the function (with no need for build time private APIs), and context binding will be done using the @action decorator in classes.
+The new `{{fn}}` helper will take in a function and set of arguments that are partially applied to the function (with no need for build time private APIs), and context binding will be done using the `@action` decorator in classes.

 For more on the detailed design of the proposal, including comparisons to the action helper/modifier and some alternatives [see the full RFC](https://github.com/emberjs/rfcs/pull/470).